cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/_index.md

 ## Overview

-As an [Organization Owner](/getting-started/glossary/#organization-owner) or [Member](/getting-started/glossary/#organization-member), you can configure an integration between Cobalt and Jira to streamline your workflows.
+As an [Organization Owner](/getting-started/glossary/#organization-owner) or [Member](/getting-started/glossary/#organization-member), you can integrate Jira with Cobalt to streamline your workflows.
 With this integration, you can:

-- **Push Cobalt findings as issues** to your Jira project
+- **Push Cobalt findings as issues** to your Jira project.
+  - The [auto-push](/integrations/jira/push-findings/#how-auto-push-works) option allows you to push findings to Jira automatically.
+  - Pentest collaborators can also [push findings manually](/integrations/jira/push-findings/#push-findings-manually)—if they're not already synchronized.
-- **Synchronize the status of Jira issues with Cobalt findings** once your team has completed remediation
+- **Synchronize the status of Jira issues with Cobalt findings** once your team has completed remediation.

 The integration works through **Cobalt plugins for Jira** available on the Atlassian Marketplace.